wiluxgit/ExtendedPlayerModels/README.md

 ### 3.1 Basic Editing
 To edit your player model you will need to set specific pixels to specific RGB values.
-To get started you **MUST** to set the top left pixel to 0xFF0000 (pure red).
+To get started you **MUST** to set the top left pixel to a specific color.
+- #da6700 if using the Steve model
+- #da6701 if using the Alex model

 Leave all other pixels in the top 8x8 square empty for now.

 Until i finish a helper tool to generate the edited models look at examples in section 3.3 and/or go in depth in section 3.2